C# PDF generation quick start guide

 }

-The call to BuildTableContent is the only change in BuildDocument.
+The call to the BuildTableContent is the only change in the BuildDocument.

 The code also defines the header for the table.
 It does so by adding header cells and specifying text and background color for each cell.
 When the table does not fit onto one page, the header gets repeated on each page occupied by the table.
 You can see this in the resulting PDF document with table.
 In the document, the table starts on the second page and continues on the third one.